jpsm83/health/documentation/n8n/article_rewrite.md

 - Cookie notices and legal disclaimers
 - Newsletter signup forms
 - Sidebar widgets and promotional content

+### 2.1 AUTHOR AND WEBSITE INFORMATION FILTERING
+**CRITICAL: Remove ALL references to the original source and authorship:**
+- Author names, bylines, and writer credits
+- Editor names and editorial credits
+- Website names and publication sources
+- Publication dates and timestamps
+- Copyright notices and attribution lines
+- "About the author" sections
+- Author bio information
+- Website branding and logos
+- Source citations that mention the original website
+- Any text that identifies where the article was originally published
+- Editorial notes and author commentary
+- Writer credentials and qualifications
+- Publication house or media company names
+- Original article URLs or links
+- Social media handles of authors or websites
+- Any mention of "this website," "our site," or similar references

+**The rewritten article must be completely standalone and contain ONLY the article content itself.**

 ## 3. CONTENT FILTERING RULES